xepan/doc/General-Company-Settings.md

 NOTE: PLEASE BE CAREFULL WHILE PROVIDING FOLLOWING INFORMATION.

 ##Email Transporter To Use
-This drop-down ask you select the service you would like to employee for sending mails from your system.
+This drop-down asks you to select the service you would like to employee for sending mails from your system.

 NOTE: IF YOU ARE NOT SURE ABOUT THESE SERVICES, KEEP SMTP TRANSPORT SELECTED.

 ##Connection Settings
-This section ask for the Encryption Type, Email Host Name, Email Port, Email User Name, Email Password
+This section asks for the Encryption Type, Email Host Name, Email Port, Email User Name, Email Password

 	Encryption Type	:
 	How can you send your mails securely that is being sent between applications across an untrusted network?
 The Transport Layer Security (TLS) protocol and the Secure Sockets Layer (SSL) protocol, provides answer to this common security question.
 TLS and SSL, authenticates and secures mail transfers by using certificate-based authentication and symmetric encryption keys.